What Does Your Hip Waist Ratio Mean

 Incoming search terms:

-- what does waist to hip ratio mean
+- waist to hip ratio what does it mean

 - what does waist size mean